ryanberger2/shine_heroku/README.md

 ## 1. Figure out how to connect Express.js to database

 ## 2. Look at some examples of other Express Heroku Postgres projects to see how they set it up
+- This is my favorite example so far, and it helped me work through #1 : https://www.taniarascia.com/node-express-postgresql-heroku/

 ## 3. Write create tables and populate tables scripts
+This has all been added in the `shine.sql` file

 ## 4. Figure out how to get a classroom's worth of students
+Adding all the routing logic to `server.js` for now.

 ## 5. Make a form to create a new student
   As a user,